jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-is-mast/index.md

 choose to keep the security of their products under continuous assessment to prevent cyberattacks and consequential losses.

-This is where **mobile application security testing** (MAST) comes in.
+## This is where MAST comes in

-MAST is a type of application security testing focused on mobile apps.
+Mobile application security testing
-It analyzes these apps,
+(MAST) analyzes these apps
-during or after their development, to identify security issues in them according to the mobile platform on which they run and the frameworks in which they are developed.
+during or after their development to identify security issues in them according to the mobile platform on which they run and the frameworks in which they are developed.